dfbarrero/aiCourse/README.md

 # Compilation

-Compile slides with xelatex or lualatex.
+Use xelatex or lualatex as latex processors, other ones will raise a compilation error.
 Custom UAH fonts are needed to properly compile the project.
 The original template used to format the slides, including the fonts, can be downloaded from [this repository](https://github.com/dfbarrero/UAH-beamer-template).

+*Manual execution of xelatex or lualatex would generate a compilation error*, since the tex documents require a variable containing the course for which the slides are compiled.
+You should use instead the command make which calls xelatex with the proper variable definition.

+Several Makefiles are provided to ease repository management.
+Make executed from the root folder would compile the entire collections of slides for all the courses, while "make view" would open a PDF viewer with all the complided slides.
+On the contrary, if make is executed within a subfolder, it would only compile the slided contained in that folder.
+By default, make compiles the slides for all the courses, while "make course" would build the slides for that course.

+The courses for which the slides are compiled are defined in the TARGET variable, in the begining of the Makefiles.
+The courses details such their names are defined in (gsi-parametros.sty), in the root folder.